enlambdment/musical-guiclone/README.md

 * experiment with different solutions for bringing in 3rd-party libraries as dependencies

 ## Essential functionality of the musical GUI

+The main website element through which a user is able to interact with the pre-trained model (loaded in coucou's `script.js`) is a 2-dimensional grid of buttons, where the height dimension indicates pitch and the width dimension indicates time.

+I worked backwards from this, and the `board.js` file which includes the definition for `Board` class,

 ## Basic infill for two-part harmony completion